Scotland women's national football team: Olympic Games

 At the Olympic Games the International Olympic Committee charter only permit a Great Britain team, representing the whole of the United Kingdom, to compete.
 As London hosted the 2012 Summer Olympics, a Great Britain team was entered and two Scotland players (Kim Little and Ifeoma Dieke) were selected for the squad.

 The FA indicated in June 2013 that they would be prepared to run women's teams at future Olympic tournaments, subject to one of the home nations meeting the qualification criteria (i.e. being one of the top three European nations at the Women's World Cup).
 Following objections from the Scottish, Welsh and Northern Irish football associations, and a commitment from FIFA that they would not allow entry of a British team unless all four Home Nations agreed, the FA said they would not seek entry into the 2016 tournament.

 In October 2018, an agreement was reached between the four associations ahead of the 2020 tournament, and qualification was secured by England reaching the semi-finals of the 2019 World Cup; Kim Little and Caroline Weir were the Scottish players selected for the squad.

+England's performance in the Nations League determined whether Great Britain would qualify for the 2024 Olympics.
+England and Scotland were drawn in the same Nations League group, which created a potential conflict of interest for the Scottish players.
+The teams met in the last game of the group, when a 6–0 win for England was insufficient to keep Olympic qualification hopes alive.

 European Championship

+Nations League

+When the UEFA Women's Nations League was inaugurated in 2023–24, Scotland were allocated to League A. After the first edition, they were relegated to League B for Women's Euro 2025 qualifying, but secured promotion back to League A for the 2025 edition.